-Topical antifungals are generally adequate for skin infections (see Table: Options for Treatment of Superficial Fungal Infections*).
+Topical antifungals are generally adequate for skin infections (see table ).
 Over-the-counter (OTC) terbinafine is fungicidal and allows for shorter treatment duration.
-Econazole or ciclopirox may be better if candidal infection cannot be excluded.
+Topical econazole or ciclopirox may be better if candidal infection cannot be excluded.
 Other adequate OTC topical treatments include clotrimazole and miconazole.

 Oral antifungals are used for most nail and scalp infections, resistant skin infections, and patients unwilling or unable to adhere to prolonged topical regimens; doses and duration differ by site of infection.

 Corticosteroids are sometimes used in addition to antifungal creams to help relieve itching and inflammation.
 However, combining topical corticosteroids and antifungal creams should be avoided when possible because topical corticosteroids promote fungus growth.
 OTC topical corticosteroid and antifungal products should not be used as substitutes for obtaining an accurate diagnosis with a KOH wet mount or culture.